Restaurants

 In a very 2025 move, the restaurant sits beside the venue’s pickleball courts, meaning diners can enjoy wagyu meatloaf and caviar-topped tots while watching strangers argue over line calls.

-For now, Florida Room will open for dinner service only.
+For now, Florida Room is open for dinner service only.
 “We envisioned Florida Room as the perfect spot for affordable, comfortable, stress-free weeknight dining, a fun family dinner, or drinks with happy hour friends,” says McInnis.
 “Naturally, the offerings are elevated by technique and made with the best ingredients available, but a night at Florida Room should feel familiar and comforting in the best possible ways.”

 Florida Room photo